-- Quality metrics tied to gain sharing (also referred to as threshold quality metrics): - Follow-up care within the post-trigger window: Percent of valid episodes with relevant follow-up care in the post-trigger window (higher rate indicative of better performance). - Quality metrics not tied to gain sharing (i.e., included for information only):
+- Quality metrics tied to gain sharing (also referred to as threshold quality metrics):

+- Admission within the trigger window for ED triggered episodes: Percent of total episodes triggered in an ED setting that had an inpatient admission or observation care, within the trigger window or up to one day after it (lower rate indicative of better performance). - Admission within the trigger window for non-ED triggered episodes: Percent of total episodes triggered in a non-ED setting that had an inpatient admission or observation care, within the trigger window or up to one day after it (lower rate indicative of better performance).

+- Quality metrics not tied to gain sharing (i.e., included for information only):

-- Follow-up care within the first seven days of the post-trigger window: Percent of valid episodes with relevant follow-up care within the first seven days of the post-trigger window (higher rate indicative of better performance). - Emergency department visit within the post-trigger window: Percent of valid episodes with an emergency department visit within the post-trigger window (lower rate indicative of better performance). - Admission within the post-trigger window: Percent of valid episodes with a relevant admission within the post-trigger window (lower rate indicative of better performance). - Follow-up visit versus relevant emergency department visit: Percent of valid episodes with the first visit being a relevant follow-up visit within the post-trigger window, for valid episodes that had any relevant post-trigger window visits (higher rate indicative of better performance). - Pseudomembranous colitis within the post-trigger window: Percent of valid episodes with pseudomembranous colitis occurring within the post-trigger window (lower rate indicative of better performance).
+- Emergency department visit within the post-trigger window: Percent of valid episodes with an included ED visit within the post-trigger window (lower rate indicative of better performance). - Admission within the post-trigger window: Percent of valid episodes with an included admission or included observation care within the post-trigger window (lower rate indicative of better performance). - Pseudomembranous colitis within the post-trigger window: Percent of valid episodes with pseudomembranous colitis occurring within the post-trigger window (lower rate indicative of better performance). - Urinalysis: Percent of valid episodes with a urinalysis within the episode window (rate not indicative of performance). - Urine culture versus Urinalysis: Percent of valid episodes with a urine culture within the episode window among the valid episodes that also had a urinalysis (rate not indicative of performance). - Renal ultrasound for children under two years old within the post-trigger window: Percent of valid episodes with a renal ultrasound within post-trigger window, for patients under age two (higher rate indicative of better performance).